ofmill/jetbrains-bad-assignment/docs/Part_1_User_Management.md

 - TC-33.
 Team Viewer can not revoke assigned license
 - TC-34.
 Team Viewer can not purchase new licenses for company
 - TC-35.
 Team Viewer can purchase new licenses for personal use
+- TC-36.
+Team Administrator can create Invitation
+- TC-37.
+Team Administrator can invalidate Invitation
+- TC-38.
+Team Viewer can not create Invitation
+- TC-39.
+Team Viewer can not invalidate Invitation

 ## Bug Reports